Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Designed to reflect the region's Minangkabau architectural style, the National Museum houses many of Malaysia's cultural treasures and historical artefacts.
 Its ethnographic and archaeological exhibits include life-size dioramas of traditional Malaysian life.
 Puppet-shadow-play (wayang kulit) displays show the country's ancient artistry, while exhibits of traditional weapons such as daggers (kris) and machetes (parangs) reveal Malaysia's pride in functional aesthetic forms.
 Travellers should note that the museum covers a lot of time and subject matter, and suffers from an occasional lack of linkage between periods.
 For this reason, visitors should join one of the free guided tours.
 Photography is permitted, though only with a hand-held camera and for private use.
 Visitors will find a shop and cafeteria, and features for disabled guests.

 Sabah District's vast, enchanting equatorial rainforest is home to the Sepilok Orangutan Sanctuary, where orphaned orangutans find temporary shelter and rehabilitation before their re-release into the forest.
 The centre was set up in 1964 and gives tourists and researchers the priceless opportunity to observe and engage with the animals in their natural habitat.
 Visitors are restricted to the walkways but orangutans often come over to interact.
 Photography is permitted, though tourists will pay an extra charge for bringing in a camera.
 The Sandakan Rainforest Discovery Centre (RDC) is also within the Sepilok Forest Reserve.
 The remarkable place allows guests to explore the jungle canopy on a series of raised platforms and walkways.
-Nature lovers in general, and bird watchers in particular will enjoy the experience.

 Formerly known as Maxwell Hill, the holiday retreat of Bukit Larut is Malaysia's oldest hill station.
 Situated in the wettest part of the country, the peaceful site's history stretches back to 1884, and the area is blessedly cool compared to the lowlands.
 Limited accommodation and a lack of development give the destination an old-world colonial charm, which the more popular hill stations no longer have.
 Eight charming bungalows nestle on the hillside, providing the area's only holiday lodging.
 The route to the top of the hill station is an exhilarating climb through virgin tropical jungle.
 Travellers will need a four-wheel drive to undertake the journey.
 Private vehicles are not permitted, though a government-owned Land Rover makes regular trips up between 7am and 6pm.
 Visitors can enjoy magnificent panoramic views of the Malaysian peninsula's west coast from the summit.
 The vista runs from Penang to Pangkor.